PubSub+ Cloud Connectivity Requirements

 - Hybrid: Messaging clients in internal networks and in the customer's cloud networks connect via network peering.

-For details about messaging connectivity and its use cases, see Management Connectivity for Event Broker Services and Messaging Connectivity for Outbound Connections and Client Applications.
+For details about Messaging Connectivity and its use cases, see Management Connectivity for Event Broker Services and Messaging Connectivity for Outbound Connections and Client Applications.

 Management Connectivity